-Some people have a great memory; their mind is like a steel trap.
+Some people are blessed with having a great memory.
 Mine?
 Not so much.
-If I don’t write it down, that fleeting thought is quickly replaced by another one…and another one…and another one.
+If I don’t write an idea down immediately, it’s quickly replaced by another one…and another one…and another one.
 My brain is a virtual idea factory.

-List-making prevents some pretty disastrous uh-ohs.
+List-making has prevented some pretty disastrous uh-ohs for me.
 Realizing that you’ve forgotten to turn off the coffee pot, feed your animals, or take out the garbage doesn’t bode well for a relaxing vacation.
-(Kevin McCallister’s family sure could have used a list or two.)
+(Kevin McCallister’s family could have used a list or two.)

 For me, lists are critical when I’m preparing to leave for a trip.
 Whether I’m gone for just a few days or an extended period of time, there are lots of things that need to get done in advance.
-Lists provide me with a safety net, helping to make sure important things don’t slip through the cracks–and that reduces my stress levels immensely.
+And that reduces my stress level immensely.

 How do you use lists to make your life better?